The 15 Best Animated Movies of 2026 (So Far)

 5. Shrek 5 (DreamWorks)

 Yes, it's real.
-The original cast is back, and the early concept art suggests DreamWorks is taking the franchise in a surprisingly fresh direction.
+Mike Myers, Eddie Murphy, Cameron Diaz, and Antonio Banderas are all back.
+The original cast is back, and the early concept art suggests DreamWorks is taking the franchise in a surprisingly fresh direction rather than rehashing the formula.
+After Puss in Boots: The Last Wish proved DreamWorks could revitalize a dormant franchise with genuine artistry, expectations are cautiously high.

 Ones to Watch

-4. The Lord of the Rings: The War of the Rohirrim Extended — Anime-influenced, theatrical cut
+9. The Lord of the Rings: The War of the Rohirrim (Extended Cut)

 Indie & International